-- obliges manufacturers, importers and sellers of consumer products to report product or labelling defects that result, or might reasonably be expected to result, in death or serious adverse effects on health, including serious injury, to the Minister of Health; - requires manufacturers, importers and sellers of consumer products to report recalls of consumer products initiated by governments and government institutions in Canada or elsewhere to the Minister of Health; - provides for the inspection and seizure of consumer products for the purpose of verifying compliance or non-compliance with the bill's provisions; - empowers the federal government to institute interim and permanent recalls of products that pose, or might reasonably be expected to pose, a danger to human health or safety; and - establishes both criminal and administrative penalties for those who violate the CCPSA or orders made under it.
+- prohibits the sale, manufacture, import and advertisement of certain listed products and provides for testing and evaluation of consumer products; - makes it mandatory for manufacturers, importers, and sellers of consumer products to report dangerous incidents associated with these products to the Minister of Health: - obliges manufacturers, importers and sellers of consumer products to report product or labelling defects that result, or might reasonably be expected to result, in death or serious adverse effects on health, including serious injury, to the Minister of Health; - requires manufacturers, importers and sellers of consumer products to report recalls of consumer products initiated by governments and government institutions in Canada or elsewhere to the Minister of Health; - provides for the inspection and seizure of consumer products for the purpose of verifying compliance or non-compliance with the bill's provisions; - empowers the federal government to institute interim and permanent recalls of products that pose, or might reasonably be expected to pose, a danger to human health or safety; and - establishes both criminal and administrative penalties for those who violate the CCPSA or orders made under it.

-BACKGROUND AND CONTEXT
+2 BACKGROUND AND CONTEXT

 The federal government's key legislation governing consumer product safety is the Hazardous Products Act, which was first enacted in 1969.
 Part I of this Act deals with consumer products that are either restricted through regulation or are prohibited from being advertised, sold or imported into Canada.
 Approximately 30 products and product categories (such as toys and certain chemicals) are regulated, and about 25 others are prohibited.
-Among the prohibited products are baby walkers, lawn darts with elongated tips, and products containing toxic substances (such as jequirity beans, which contain a toxin similar to ricin).4 The manufacture, import and sale of products may also be regulated or controlled under other Acts.
+Among the prohibited products are baby walkers, lawn darts with elongated tips, and products containing toxic substances (such as jequirity beans, which contain a toxin similar to ricin).2 The manufacture, import and sale of products may also be regulated or controlled under other Acts.